Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Experiment of Aleatory Uncertainty

-We compare USNRT to some recent popular models, including deep learning-based ones and traditional tree-based ones.
-They are Heteroskedastic Neural Network (HNN), Deep Ensemble, MC Dropout, Concrete Dropout, Extra Trees, and Random Forest.
-They all produce means and variances for quantifying uncertainty, as USNRT does.

-\textbf{HNN and Deep Ensemble.} In HNN, we build two neural networks to output the mean and the variance respectively.
+\textbf{Competing Models.} We compare USNRT to some models that estimate aleatory uncertainty only, including deep learning-based and traditional tree-based.
+They are Heteroskedastic Neural Network (HNN), Extra Trees, and Random Forest.
+They all produce one mean and one variance for each input for quantifying uncertainty, as USNRT does.
+In HNN, we build two neural networks to output the mean and the variance respectively.
 We train them alternately twice with negative log-likelihood loss, as suggested in \cite{skafte2019reliable}.
 Both the two networks have hidden layer sizes $[8d,4d]$, with ReLU and Tanh activations respectively.
 The output layer activations are linear and Softplus respectively.
-Deep Ensemble \cite{lakshminarayanan2017simple} trains 5 such HNNs with different random initialization seeds.
-The five means and variances are aggregated to obtain one mean and one variance to finally quantify uncertainty.

-\textbf{Bayesian Approximations.} MC Dropout \cite{gal2016dropout} and Concrete Dropout \cite{gal2017concrete} are popular Bayesian approximation models recently.
-In our experiment, MC Dropout has hidden layer sizes $[8d,16d,4d]$, dropout rate $0.5$, ReLU/linear as hidden/output layer activation, and mean square error as loss function.
-Concrete Dropout has hidden layer sizes $[8d,4d]$ and the dropout rate can be learned in the model (the official code released is used).
-After training, both the two models generate 1,000 predictions under the dropout mode for computing the mean and the variance.

-\textbf{Tree Models.} We also compare USNRT to two tree-based models which can output both the mean and the variance, the Extremely Randomized Trees (ExTra) \cite{geurts2006extremely} and the Random Forests \cite{breiman2001random}.
-We select their hyper-parameters with the negative log-likelihood loss on the validation set .
-The number of trees is in the range $\{50,100,150,200\}$, the tree depth is in $\{4,6,8,10,12\}$, and the proportion of features used for node splitting is in $\{0.3,0.5,0.7,0.9\}$.
-We use the implements in the scikit-optimize package \cite{scikit-optimize}.
+For the Extremely Randomized Trees (ExTra) \cite{geurts2006extremely} and Random Forest \cite{breiman2001random}, we select their hyper-parameters with the negative log-likelihood loss on the validation set: the number of trees is in the range $\{50,100,150,200\}$; the tree depth is in $\{4,6,8,10,12\}$; and the proportion of features used for node splitting is in $\{0.3,0.5,0.7,0.9\}$.
+We use the implementations in the scikit-optimize package \cite{scikit-optimize}, in which the standard deviation for the prediction can be returned directly.

-It is notable that among all competing methods, Deep Ensemble is the most computationally costly because 5 HNNs need to be trained.
-Even for training one HNN, the computational cost is higher than or close to that of training an USNRT.
-Because the cost of training an HNN is equivalent to that of training four ordinary neural networks with the same size, while in USNRT, it is about three or at most four in our setting.